 Salami – The King Of Sausage

-The sausage gets its name from the Latin word that means “salt” or “to salt,” so you can expect how it tastes: salty, somewhat sweet with a slight kick.
+This delectable sausage kind gets its name from the Latin word that means “salt” or “to salt,” so you can expect how it tastes: salty, somewhat sweet with a slight kick.
 The flavor profile will vary significantly based on the variety you purchase.

 For instance, if you go with the original pork variety, it tastes rich, but the beef equivalent has a deeper flavor.
 Other meat choices for salami include veal, horse, and lamb.
 The final taste is rounded with herbs like basil or thyme, along with paprika, oregano, or cayenne peppers.